Jackson Scholars Program

 Admission

 Admission to the Jackson Scholars program is by application.
-Applications are due by October 15th.
+Applications are only accepted in the fall semester and are due by September 15th.

 General Requirements

 Each Jackson Scholar must complete three of the five experiences that are described under the Scholarship and Service categories.
-These experiences will be documented in a professional e-portfolio curated by each Jackson Scholar, describing their academic and professional experiences in the Jackson School.
+These experiences will be documented in a professional e-portfolio curated by each Jackson Scholar, describing and reflecting on their academic and professional experiences in the Jackson School.
 This portfolio will be useful for documenting educational skills and successes to future employers as part of professional development.
 In most cases, the experiences must be completed after admission to the program.
 Students will set goals each semester for making progress on the tasks.
-Remaining in the program (and eligibility to participate in program benefits such as field trips) requires regular attendance at program meetings and demonstrable progress towards Jackson Scholar tasks each semester.
+Remaining in the program (and eligibility to participate in program benefits such as field trips) requires active engagement in the program, enrollment in the Jackson Scholar seminar – GEO 135J, regular attendance at program meetings, and demonstrable progress towards Jackson Scholar activities each semester.

 In order to graduate with special recognition as a Jackson Scholar, a student must also remain in good standing, be continuously enrolled in a JSG degree program for a minimum of 12 hours each semester, and achieve a final minimum overall UT GPA of 3.0 as well as a final minimum GPA of 3.0 within the major.